 Lambert was an agricultural labourer by the age of thirteen.
 He then learned his life’s trade from his father who was by this time recorded as a watchmaker.
 In this he was eventually joined by his brother Alfred, his junior by 13 years.2 Lambert met and married Elizabeth Jane Legg.3 Although originally from Weymouth, she had been working in the early 1880s as a domestic servant in Portsmouth.
 They wed on the 20th of November, 1888 in the Parish Church at Melcombe Regis, Weymouth, which was Elizabeth’s home church.

 The family’s children attended Swanage Council School.
-The older children would have started school at the old National/Board School, opened 1835.13 This was replaced in 1897 by the new Council School building, pictured.
+The older children would have started school at the old National/Board School, opened 1835.11 This was replaced in 1897 by the new Council School building, pictured.
 It had capacity for 600 children (juniors and infants).
-Harry Powell Padmore was master and Miss Annie Willett, infants’ mistress.14 Mr.Padmore had been head at the old school.
+Harry Powell Padmore was master and Miss Annie Willett, infants’ mistress.12 Mr.Padmore had been head at the old school.

 At the age of thirteen, Merton moved up to the Secondary School in Poole.
 The school, on Kingland Road, Seldown, was newly built and he would have been in the first intake (1907).
 He completed three years there before returning to his old elementary school as a pupil teacher.
 He would spend two years in that post.

 The pupil teacher would act as a classroom assistant and learn the trade’ from observation and being introduced to increasing responsibilities.
 The school would receive a small annual payment for each pupil teacher and the headteacher gave further tuition and training before and after the school day.
-Part of the school week would also be given over to study; pupil teachers were limited by law to a maximum of 20 hours of classroom work per week.
+Part of the school week would also be given over to study; pupil teachers were limited by law to a maximum of twenty hours of classroom work per week and a maximum of five hours in any working day.
 Most areas also had pupil teacher training centres where day-release and evening classes were held, though it is not known whether Merton attended one.
 We do know that Merton used his time out of the classroom to study for his Oxford Senior Examination, which he took and passed in the 1911-1912 school year.

 This exam was designed to test a wide range of abilities at school leaving age.
 There was no prescribed curriculum and so a broad understanding of the subjects tested was required.
 It was in two parts.
 A Preliminary paper examined English Grammar and Orthography, Arithmetic, Geography, and an outline of English History.
 If this was successfully negotiated, the candidate had to pass at least two of the following sections in a second paper: A. English (History, Literature, Geography, Outlines of Political Economy and English Law); B. Language (Latin, Greek, French and German); C. Mathematics (Pure Mathematics and Mechanics); D. Physics (Natural Philosophy, Chemistry, Vegetable and Animal Physiology, Geology, and Mineralogy); E. Drawing and Architecture; F. Music.
 As can be seen, this was no small feat.